-The International Organization for Standardization (ISO) is a global federation of national standards bodies that develops and publishes international standards.1 The ISO 15197 In Vitro Diagnostic Test Systems-Requirements for Blood-Glucose Monitoring Systems for Self-Testing in Managing Diabetes Mellitus was first published in 2003 (EN ISO 15197:2003),2 with the updated standard published in 2013 (ISO 15197:2013) and in 2015 (EN ISO 15197:2015).1,4 The ISO 15197 standards specify requirements for the acceptable performance of blood glucose monitoring systems intended to be used by untrained patients, and include guidance on accuracy limits, procedures for performance and design verification, and validation of performance by the intended users.
-1,2,4
+The International Organization for Standardization (ISO) is a global federation of national standards bodies that develops and publishes international standards.
+The ISO 15197 In Vitro Diagnostic Test Systems-Requirements for Blood-Glucose Monitoring Systems for Self-Testing in Managing Diabetes Mellitus was first published in 2003 (ISO 15197:2003), with the updated standard published in 2013 (ISO 15197:2013).
+The ISO 15197 standards specify requirements for the acceptable performance of Self-Monitoring Blood Glucose Systems intended to be used by untrained patients, and include guidance on accuracy limits, procedures for performance and design verification, and validation of performance by the intended users.

-The TRUE METRIX Blood Glucose Monitoring System is comprised of glucose reagent test strips using glucose dehydrogenase flavin-adenine dinucleotide (GDH-FAD) chemistry. a portable hand-held electronic meter, and control solution.
-The TRUE METRIX System is intended for the quantitative determination of glucose in human whole blood taken from the fingertip or forearm (capillary) or from the vein (venous) during either at-home use (self-testing) by diabetic patients or use by healthcare professionals in physicians' offices and in acute and convalescent care bedside testing facilities, in order to assist in the management of diabetes.
-The system may not be used for neonates.
-The TRUE METRIX System, featuring TRIPLE SENSE TECHNOLOGY, provides patients with testing confidence and convenience when using the device (Figure 1).
-The TRUE METRIX System also features automatic detection of control solution (no marking required) and test strip guiding and ejection for ease of use.
+The TRUE METRIX AIR Blood Glucose Monitoring System, is comprised of glucose reagent test strips using glucose dehydrogenase flavin-adenine dinucleotide (GDH-FAD) chemistry, a portable hand-held electronic meter, and glucose control solution.
+The system is intended for in vitro self-testing of glucose in fresh capillary whole blood samples by diabetic patients at home as an aid to monitor the effectiveness of diabetes control.
+The TRUE METRIX AIR System, featuring TRIPLE SENSE TECHNOLOGY, provides patients with testing confidence and convenience when using the device (Figure 1).
+TRUE METRIX AIR also features automatic detection of control solution (no marking required) and test strip guiding and ejection for ease-of-use.
 Advanced event markers and download capability empower patients to make the connection between personal lifestyle and results.
 Providing this information helps patients make informed choices to actively manage diabetes.
-A summary of the TRUE METRIX Blood Glucose Monitoring System performance criteria is provided in Table 1.
+A summary of TRUE METRIX AIR performance criteria is provided in Table 1.

 Table 1.
-Summary of TRUE METRIX Performance Criteria
+Summary of TRUE METRIX AIR Performance Criteria